estenrye/edutainment-station/Readme.md

 | Price | $27 | $39.95 |
 | Actual Cost | $0 (Supplied by NXP) | $0 (Available on Hand) |
 | PI HAT Form Factor | Yes | No |

+Prototypes were built using each of the NFC devices, but ultimately the NXP OM5577 was selected for its ease of implemntation and native support for Windows IOT Core.

 ## Component Design and Testing